yashmanje/SQLproject/README.md

 <h1>WHERE Clause </h1>

-The WHERE clause is used to filter records.

-It is used to extract only those records that fulfill a specified condition.
+The WHERE clause functions as a filter for records in a database query.
+Its purpose is to retrieve only those records that meet a specific condition.

 ````